LINEMANWongnai/LINE-MAN-Wongnai-Mysterious-Code2/README.md

 **Hint : Sometimes the most common characters are meaningless.
 You may have to zigzag walk to reach your destination.**

-- Please submit a simple code that solves the Mysterious Code 2 (.zip) via this link : (https://bit.ly/LMWNMysteriousCode2) Before submitting, don't forget to review your code
+- Please submit a simple code that solves the Mysterious Code 2 (.zip) via this link : https://bit.ly/LMWNMysteriousCode2

 # Special prizes